 To improve accessibility, they will also have dedicated wheelchair areas, wider doors and walkways, lower passenger alarms and a smaller gap between the train and platform.

-We know it's not something you see or take much notice of, but new signalling will allow us to run more trains, more often and with fewer failures.
-Combined with bigger trains that we can move more quickly and closer together, it'll mean more room - or capacity - on the line.
+A signalling upgrade is underway on the Hammersmith & City, Circle, Metropolitan and District lines, which together make up 40 per cent of our network.
+This will allow us to run more trains, more often and more reliably.
+Combined with bigger trains that we can move more quickly and closer together, it'll mean more room - or capacity - on the lines.

 King's Cross St. Pancras